86th Street station (BMT Sea Beach Line): Station layout

 The station has four tracks and two side platforms.
 The two center express tracks are not normally used, but both are available for rerouted trains.
 To the south of the station, the four tracks merge into two tracks and there is a connection to the Coney Island Complex.
 As of 2013, the Manhattan and Coney Island express tracks have been replaced with new track beds and new third rail protection boards.

 There is a building on the Coney Island-bound platform for non-public uses.
 Like many other stations on the Sea Beach Line, the platforms are dilapidated and have paint-chipped columns.
 At the southern end of the station there is a pedestrian bridge for employees only that provides access to Coney Island Yard.
 South of the station the line exits the open cut and runs at-grade.
 Portions of the platform are located beneath 86th Street.

 The 2018 artwork at this station is "Celebration", a glass mosaic made by Karen Margolis.
 The artwork highlights the connection between the neighborhood and commuters.

 Exits

 The only entrance to the station is through a station house at 86th Street between West 8th and West 7th Streets, and it has a crossover between platforms.
-There is an employee-only crossover between the platforms on the south end of the station; it is unknown if this crossover was part of a former second entrance, as the bridge also leads to a path to the nearby Coney Island Yard, although other stations on the line have two entrances.
+There is an employee-only crossover between the platforms on the south end of the station; it is unknown if this crossover was part of a former second entrance, as the bridge also leads to a path to the nearby Coney Island Yard.